AnchitSingh/SR_Portal/README.md

 ## SR Portal

-SR Portal is an one step platform for verifications of huge and large no. of csv files and pdf.
+SR Portal is an one stop platform for verifications of huge and large no. of csv files and pdf.

 ![Alt text](/screenshots/p8.png?raw=true "SR Portal")